Gripnook/computer-algebra-system/README.md

 # Computer Algebra System
-An calculator using JavaFX for UI.
+An advanced calculator using JavaFX for UI.